 Anne was born in a small village in Kathonzweni, about a 4 hour drive southeast of Nairobi.
 She was one of 5 children and her mother was a teacher.
 Every morning and evening, Anne and her siblings would head to the river.
 They carried hollowed out gourds with thick jute straps to fill with water and carry back to their family.
 Anne tearfully shared her childhood memory as she re-traced the path from her home to the river:

 “We had no water at my home.
 I remember men using a shovel and digging down as deep as we could in hopes of finding water.
-We did this at 2 different places but never found water.
 When it rained, our hole filled up with water for just a few days.
-But the rains don’t come often so most of the time we had to walk 3-4 kilometers (2-2 ½ miles) to the river for water.
+But the rains don’t come often, so most of the time we had to walk 3-4 kilometers (2-2 ½ miles) to the river for water.
 Every morning and every evening-we walked 2 hours for water.
 My gourd was heavy when full and I had to balance the weight of the water by putting the jute strap across my head, near my forehead.
 I was only a little girl, but I had to do it to get water for my family.
 Look!
 I still have an indent in my head from those days.”

 Anne’s mother still lives in this village and the water situation has worsened.
 The river dried up in 1983 so they must now walk even further to get water.
 There are more than 20,000 people living here.
 They all need water every day and the water they do gather is not very clean water.